Lance Bottoms to face Jackson-Jones runoff winner for governor's office

 One of the big results from the May 19 primary election in Georgia was former Atlanta mayor Keisha Lance Bottoms winning the the Democratic nomination with 56 percent of the vote.

 For the U.S. Senate seat, incumbent Democrat Jon Ossoff was unopposed.
 The top two Republicans at the top were Mike Collins and former Tennessee football coach Derek Dooley.
-Collins received 40 percent of the vote, while second-place Dooley took finished with 30 percent.
+Collins received 40 percent of the vote, while second-place Dooley finished with 30 percent.

 Meanwhile, the timeline for Georgia Senate Bill 189 makes the current voting method illegal on July 1.
 SB 189 requires the removal of QR codes from ballots by July 1 of this year.